 Scotland emerged from the First and Second Wars of Scottish Independence with its sovereignty intact.
 Wales, meanwhile, remained a conquered territory.
 Beginning with Edward I, English monarchs gave their successors the title of “Prince of Wales” to signify their control over the territory.
 This tradition continues today.

 Still, Wales was not an official part of the Kingdom of England until the 1530s and ‘40s.
 Under King Henry VIII, England passed Acts of Union extending English laws and norms into Wales.
 This was the first major political union in what would become the U.K.

 England and Scotland Form Union as 'Great Britain'

-Even though Scotland and England shared the same king, they were still two politically separate kingdoms, each with their own parliament.
+Even though Scotland and England shared the same king, they were still two politically separate kingdoms, each with its own parliament.
 Over the next century, there were several failed attempts to merge them into one nation.
-These attempts ended in 1707, when England and Scotland united as “Great Britain” under Queen Anne (the queen portrayed in The Favourite).
+These attempts ended in 1707 when England and Scotland united as “Great Britain” under Queen Anne (the queen portrayed in The Favourite).